jcaillon/valet/tests.d/1001-main-functions/results.approved.md

 more=(
 )

+# ok, --option1 is interpreted as the value for --this-is-option2
 → main::parseFunctionArguments selfMock2 --this-is-option2 --option1 arg more1
 local parsingErrors option1 thisIsOption2 flag3 withDefault help firstArg
 local -a more